semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ![CI Flow](./figures/05-flow-docker-build.png){ width=70% }

-  - **Pull**: get the latest image from the registry.
+  - **Pull**: get the latest image from the CI registry.
 This optional step decreases the build time.
   - **Build**: create a Docker image.
-  - **Test**: start the application in the container and run tests inside.
+  - **Test**: start the container and run tests inside.
-  - **Push**: if all test pass, push the accepted image to the registry.
+  - **Push**: if all test pass, push the accepted image to the production registry.

 ### 4.3.2 The Canary and Stable Deployments

 In chapter 3, we have talked about Continuous Delivery and Continuous Deployment.
 In chapter 2, we learned about canaries and rolling deployments.
-Our CI/CD combines these two practices.
+Our CI/CD workflow combines these two practices.

-As mentioned before, a canary deployment is a limited release of a newer version.
-We’ll call the new version the “canary release” and the old version “stable release”.
+As mentioned before, a canary deployment is a limited release of a new version.
+We’ll call it “canary release” and the older version “stable release”.

 We can do a canary deployment by connecting the canary pods to the same load balancer as the rest of the pods.
-Thus, a set fraction of user traffic goes to the canary.
+As a result, a set fraction of user traffic goes to the canary.
 For example, if we have nine stable pods and one canary pod, 10% of the users would get the canary release.

 ![Canary Flow](./figures/05-flow-canary-deployment.png){ width=70% }